potato-01/WPA-WPA2-penetration-testing./README.md

-# WPA-WPA2-penetration-testing.
-When cracking WPA/WPA2 Wi-Fi networks with tools like Aircrack-ng, Hashcat, or John the Ripper, using extensive wordlists is key.
-Below is a collection of publicly downloadable password lists (≥200 MB) suited for Wi-Fi penetration testing.

-Here’s a **clean, GitHub-ready README title and description** you can copy directly.

----

 ## 🔐 Weakpass WPA / Password Mega Wordlists (Torrent Collection)

-### 📖 Description

 This repository indexes and shares **very large, high-quality password wordlists** sourced from **Weakpass**, intended for **security research, password auditing, and WPA/WPA2 penetration testing**.